dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 ```
 3. When prompted, enter your private key from before.
 4. You will be asked for your VPS IP and a few other questions.
 5. The installation process should follow on.
+You may need to input sudo password for user `masternode`
+   now and then, or hit enter when prompted.
 6. When it's finished you have to configure monit.
 Type in:

 `sudo nano /etc/monit/monitrc`